Here to Help: Flood Resources and Next Steps

-The State of Oklahoma received a major federal disaster declaration for 21 counties in the state: Canadian, Cherokee, Creek, Delaware, Kay, Le Flore, Logan, Mayes, Muskogee, Noble, Nowata, Okmulgee, Osage, Ottawa, Payne, Pottawatomie, Rogers, Tulsa, Sequoyah, Wagoner and Washington.
+The State of Oklahoma received a major federal disaster declaration for 27 counties in the state: Alfalfa, Canadian, Cherokee, Craig, Creek, Delaware, Garfield, Kay, Kingfisher, Le Flore, Logan, Mayes, Muskogee, Noble, Nowata, Okmulgee, Osage, Ottawa, Pawnee, Payne, Pottawatomie, Rogers, Tulsa, Sequoyah, Wagoner, Washington and Woods.
 As conditions develop, more counties may be included.
 This declaration means that families can receive individual assistance, communities can receive grants to assist in rebuilding efforts, and agriculture producers can access USDA assistance.

 When it is safe to do so, register your damage as soon as possible with the Federal Emergency Management Administration (FEMA) by visiting www.disasterassistance.gov or calling 1-800-621-3362.

 When you call, have the following information ready:

 Social Security Number

 A description of your losses that were caused by the disaster

 Directions to your damaged property

 A telephone number where you can be contacted

 Contact your insurance company.
 Document the damage to your home, vehicle, and property with photos and videos.
 Reach out and help your neighbors get registered.